brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		A ``ChainSummary`` type object with DIC results from the methods of Spiegelhalter and Gelman in the first and second rows of the ``data`` field, and the DIC value and effective numbers of parameters in the first and second columns.
+		A ``ChainSummary`` type object with DIC results from the methods of Spiegelhalter and Gelman in the first and second rows of the ``value`` field, and the DIC value and effective numbers of parameters in the first and second columns.
 Results are for all chains combined.

 .. function:: gelmandiag(c::MCMCChains; alpha::Real=0.05, mpsrf::Bool=false, \
 				transform::Bool=false)